TechnoGecko/SacredBeasts/README.md

 # Gnash - Coming to Steam... some day
 An action-platformer being built in Unity.
-This is a passion project being made between a few friends/updated in free time for now, but we are open to colalborators!
+This is a passion project being made between a few friends/updated in free time for now, but we are open to collaborators!

 ![Gnash Logo](Assets/GnashLogo.jpg)